-The Company has adopted all the new and revised standards and interpretations issued by the Australian Accounting Standards Board (the AASB) that are relevant to its operations and effective for the current annual reporting period.
+The Company has adopted all the new and revised standards and interpretations issued by the AASB that are relevant to its operations and effective for the current annual reporting period.

 These standards and interpretations are set forth throughout the notes to the financial statements.
 The adoption of each standard individually did not have a significant impact on the Company's financial results or consolidated statement of financial position.